Low Earth orbit: Space debris

 The LEO environment is becoming congested with space debris because of the frequency of object launches.
 This has caused growing concern in recent years, since collisions at orbital velocities can be dangerous or deadly.
-Collisions can produce additional space debris, creating a domino effect known as Kessler syndrome.
+Collisions can produce additional space debris, creating a domino-like effect known as the Kessler syndrome.
 NASA's Orbital Debris Program tracks over 25,000 objects larger than 10 cm diameter in LEO, while the estimated number between 1 and 10 cm is 500,000, and the number of particles bigger than 1 mm exceeds 100 million.
 The particles travel at speeds up to 17,500 mi/h, so even a small impact can severely damage a spacecraft.

+The lifespan of space debris depends on its ballistic coefficient and initial orbit altitude.
+At lower orbit altitudes such as 400 km, small spacecraft can decay within 5 years.
+However at altitudes above 500 km some spacecraft will take more than 25 years to deorbit.
+The oldest piece of space debris that can be found in LEO is the Vanguard 1 satellite and its third-stage booster.
+The satellite was launched in 1958 and currently has a perigee of 651 km and an apogee of 4,226 km, placing part of its orbit within the higher region of Low Earth Orbit and extending into medium Earth orbit.
+It is currently expected to remain in orbit for 240 years.